 State of Wonder - Ann Patchett

 Pharmacologist Marina Singh is sent from her Minnesota home to the depths of the Amazon jungle to find out what happened to one of her colleagues.
 The man had been on his own quest to locate Dr. Annick Swenson, whose top secret research into a fertility drug stands to make a fortune for their employer.
 The dangers and revelations of her journey upriver makes the story feel like an adventure, but Patchett's characters are drawn into ethical conflicts even as they are attracted to the simple ways of the Lakashi tribe.
-353 pages
+(353 pages; 12 copies, plus audiobook)

 The Stone Angel - Margaret Laurence